browserengineering/book/book/forms.md

 that a button can contain images, styled text, or other content.
 In a real browser, that relies on the [`inline-block`][inline-block] display mode: a way of putting a block element within an inline.
+There's also `<input type=button>`, an older button syntax more similar to text inputs.
 :::

 [inline-block]: https://developer.mozilla.org/en-US/docs/Web/CSS/display